AkhileshMalthi/taskflow-agent/README.md

 ## How It Works

-TaskFlow Agent uses a series of AI agents, each specializing in a specific part of the task extraction process:
+TaskFlow Agent uses a series of AI agents powered by CrewAI, each specializing in a specific part of the task extraction process:

 1. **Filtering Agent**: Identifies which messages contain task-related information
 2. **Extraction Agent**: Extracts structured task data from the filtered messages
 3. **Formatting Agent**: Formats the extracted tasks into a standardized JSON structure

 These agents work in sequence, passing information to each other through a process orchestrated by CrewAI.

+## User Interface

+The Streamlit-based UI provides:
+- File upload for Slack conversation JSON files
+- Saved file management (save, load, delete)
+- Configuration interface for API credentials
+- Task extraction and visualization
+- Export options to different platforms

 ## Data Format